Scenic view of a lake surrounded by autumnal hills and forested mountains under a partly cloudy sky in the Scottish Highlands.

 What exactly is a Munro?

-You’ve probably heard of the tallest, and the UK’s highest peak, Ben Nevis, standing at 4413ft.
+You’ve probably heard of the tallest and the UK’s highest peak, Ben Nevis, standing at 4413ft.
 But there are a total of 282 Munros, a tempting ticklist for any determined hiker.
-In fact, it only took 12 years before the first person, Rev. A. E. Robertson, completed Sir Hugo’s extensive list to become a ‘compleater’.
+In fact, it only took 10 years before the first person, Rev. A. E. Robertson, completed Sir Hugh’s extensive list to become a ‘compleater’.

 If you’re keen to give ‘Munro-bagging’ a go and revel in those peak views over rugged mountains and deep, sparkling lochs, we’ve got everything you need to know in this Scottish Munro guide.